Easily planted from seed, organic gardeners enjoy growing radish for its crisp, peppery root.

 How to Plant:

-Tip: Keep growing areas cool and mulched with compost.
-High temperatures and drought make this vegetable tough, strong tasting and prone to insect pest problems.
+Tip: Keep garden areas cool and well mulched with compost.
+High temperatures and drought make this vegetable tough, strong tasting and prone to insect problems.

 Pull radishes when they are of usable size (usually when they reach up to 1 inch in diameter) and relatively young.
 Check often, as radishes can turn from tasty to terrible (pithy and spongy) in a short period of time.
 Spring radishes mature in 3-5 weeks.
 Winter types mature in 55-60 days.